adrielklein/test-site/_posts/2016-09-06-up-the-rockies.markdown

 ![Goats](https://scontent.fsnc1-1.fna.fbcdn.net/t31.0-8/14481883_10207506467240044_7776201001955381005_o.jpg)

 Seeing the mountain goats at the top was almost like a reward for the strenuous climb.
 I'm always fascinated by the new animals I find out in the wild.
 Unfortunately we couldn't stay up at the top for too long because it was cold, but the view from up there was spectacular.
+Some even say that from that height you can start to see the curvature of the Earth.

 ![Imgur](http://i.imgur.com/budY8ly.jpg)